swvincent/EFCore.Pluralizer/README.md

 =======================================
 This project is a working sample that adds design-time pluralization to Entity Framework Core.

-*** This particular fork of the original Bricelam.EntityFrameworkCore.Pluralizer supports alphanumeric table names, instead of supporting only alpha table names. ***
+**This particular fork of the original Bricelam.EntityFrameworkCore.Pluralizer supports alphanumeric names, instead of supporting only alpha names.
+Names ending in a numeral will not be changed. -Scott W. Vincent**

 Usage
 -----